-5 More Ways to Save, Store, and Organize Your Recipes Online
+5 Easy Ways to Save, Store, and Organize Your Recipes Online

-Luckily, there are plenty of websites and apps available to help you save all of your precious recipes and the ones you have yet to try.
-Here’s a look at five worth checking out.
+Luckily, there are plenty of websites, apps, and smart features (like the one on this very site!) to help you save all of your precious recipes and the ones you have yet to try.
+Here’s a look at a bunch that are worth checking out.

 Another great basic, Dish Dish lets you arrange recipes you’ve saved from your favorite sites or typed in yourself into specific collections or cookbooks.
-The service that really stands out is for their pro users, called the Recipe Concierge, which allows you to send in recipes to Dish Dish for them to input for you.
+The service that really stands out is for their pro users, called the Concierge Offer, which allows you to send in 30 recipes to Dish Dish for them to input for you.
 If you have tons of recipes, but are short on time, this might be your answer.
-Plus, pro members can print their recipes as 4×6-inch recipe cards.
-This might be the perfect way to finally get all your favorites in the same format.

 And when in doubt … use Pinterest.

 No, you can’t input your family recipes, unless you take photos of the recipe cards, but Pinterest is still one of the easiest ways to save and organize recipes from your favorite magazines, blogs, and websites.
 We might be biased, but we think the best place to start is our account.
-You are following us, aren’t you?
+You are following us on Pinterest, aren’t you?

 Do you have a favorite that we missed?
 Share it in the comments below.